 Founding Artistic Director

-Laura Muñoz is a theater artist born and raised in Spain.
+Laura Muñoz (she/her) is a theatre artist born and raised in Spain.
 She started her training in childhood as a gymnast, and soon after, as a dancer.
-She graduated from HSU with a degree on Studies of the Earth, and later studied at the School for New Dance Development at the University of Amsterdam.
+She graduated from Humboldt State University with a degree on Studies of the Earth, and later studied at the School for New Dance Development at the University of Amsterdam.
 She is also a graduate of The Moving On Center, where she studied Interdisciplinary Arts and Somatic Movement Therapy.
-Some memorable collaborations as a dancer are with choreographers Linda Sievers, Marisa Grande, Bonnie Hossack and Donald Fleming.
+Some memorable collaborations as a dancer are with choreographers Linda Sievers, Marisa Grande, Bonnie Hossack, and Donald Fleming.

 She values her work with Workhorse in "Wild Porcelain" and "Blood Wedding", and with the Dell'Arte Company on and off since 1998.
 She has produced, directed, and performed in numerous productions with her company, Pequeño Teatro de Danza.
 Her works have been seen in Europe, Russia, and the U.S.